LCC-CIT/CS296N-CourseMaterials/Demos/LambdaDemo/README.md

-These .NET console apps demonstrates the use lambda expressions
+These .NET console apps demonstrate the use lambda expressions

 There are two projects in the solution:
 * BasicLambda - Shows you how to: